 AMD also announced the Vega GPU in their professional-class Radeon Instinct deep learning accelerators at the start of December 2016.
 The top-end Instinct card is the MI25 and likely represents the fastest Vega can go right now.

-They're going to have the gaming Vega cards on show at GDC on February 28 though, going head-to-head with an Nvidia event where the green team will be showing off the new GTX 1080 Ti GPU.
+They had the gaming Vega cards on show at GDC on February 28, going head-to-head with an Nvidia event where the green team showed off the new GTX 1080 Ti GPU.

-The latest rumours of release have the first Vega 10 GPUs launching in May, potentially around Computex at the end of the month, but that seems like the saltiest of speculation right now.
+The latest rumours of release have the first Vega 10 GPUs launching in May, with the Radeon RX Vega coming first, potentially around Computex at the end of the month, but that seems like the saltiest of speculation right now.

 AMD hosted a pre-Computex event in Macau last year to show off the Polaris graphics architecture and the scuttlebutt is that they might be doing the same this Summer to fully unveil the first Vega cards just ahead of their release during the Computex trade show in Taipei.